Will Medicare Fund My Breast Lift? Criteria for Claiming Breast Lift Surgery on Medicare

 A breast lift, also known as Mastopexy, is a surgical procedure of removing excess sagging of skin from your breast, which raises your breast and reshapes it.
 It helps provide proper aesthetics to your droopy breasts.

-Breast lift is a primarily cosmetic surgical procedure but in certain cases, it may be medically necessary, in such cases Medicare may help fund your breast lift.
+Breast lift is a primarily cosmetic surgical procedure but in certain cases, it may be medically necessary, in such cases Medicare may contribute to a portion of your breast lift.

-You will need to meet various strict criteria before being eligible for Medicare funding for your breast lift.
+You will need to meet various strict criteria before being eligible for Medicare funding part of your breast lift.
 Medicare will not cover you for elective plastic surgical or cosmetic procedures done purely for cosmetic purposes.

 Medical reasons for having Breast Lift Surgery include